arewm/designsec/README.md

 # design-sec

-This tool is intended to help the translation from a design document to implementation, specifically taking into account security and usability concerns.
+This is a proof of concept of a tool intended to help translate from requirements to implementation, by ensuring that developers are aware of security and usability concerns.

+Further development of this proof of concept was abandoned as a bigger re-architecture of the review process is needed in order to prevent this interface from being just another site to check.
+I will still leave the original design details below for reference.

 ## High level design